microsoft/PowerToys/doc/devdocs/common/FilePreviewCommon.md

 Monaco preview enables to display developer files.
 It is based on [Microsoft's Monaco Editor](https://microsoft.github.io/monaco-editor/) which is maintained by the Visual Studio Code team.

-This previewer is used for the File Explorer Dev File Previewer, aswell as PowerToys Peek.
+This previewer is used for the File Explorer Dev File Previewer, as well as PowerToys Peek.

 ### Update Monaco Editor